msagansk/Augur.Guide/2-market-creators/checksheet.md

 Here’s a quick list of questions you should ask yourself before you hit that final submit button to send the transaction to create your market:

 - Is my market question objective and unambiguous?
+Augur cannot answer subjective questions based on opinion.
 - Will my market question only have one answer?
 - Will the answer to my market question be known before the market end date/time?
 - Does any of the information provided in my market conflict with other parts of the market?